Edvard August Vainio: Legacy

-Vainio described about 1700 taxa, circumscribed several new genera, and emended several existing ones.
+Vainio formally described more than 1900 species, circumscribed several new genera, and emended several existing ones.
 He published 102 scientific works in his career, comprising a total of about 5500 pages.
 Although most of his work dealt with lichens, he occasionally published on related topics.
 Examples include a discussion of willow hybrids, a listing of seed plants in Finnish Lapland, a list of the cryptogams and mosses from the area of the Konda river in Western Siberia, and the plant and cryptogam floras of Hämeenlinna and the northern Finland and Russian Karelia border area.
 In this latter work, Vainio distinguished in his study area ten regions on the basis of floristic characteristics and phytogeographical features.
 In discussing the eastern boundary of the Finnish flora area bordering Russian Karelia, he concluded that the county of Paanajärvi floristically resembled Russian Karelia so much that it should be combined with Russian Karelia.
 Later floristic researchers of this region have used Vainio's pioneering work for the biogeographical division of Eastern Fennoscandia with few revisions.
 Finnish-speaking experts had admired Vainio's dissertation, but his international reputation as a prominent lichenologist was first established by his floristic treatment of the lichens collected during these trips documented in the Adjumenta, published in Latin in 1881 and 1883.

 Vainio described and catalogued lichen collections from all over the world, including the Arctic (Greenland) and Antarctica.
 Finnish botanist Reino Alava, who was a curator of the University of Turku herbarium, compiled a comprehensive listing of the location of all of Vainio's type specimens in a 1988 publication, and, twenty years later, a list of all collectors whose collections are represented in Vainio's lichen herbarium in Turku.
 As a consequence of Vainio's pioneering works on Brazilian lichenology and his extensive collecting in Caraça, this location, now part of the protected Parque Natural do Caraça, has since become an international hub for lichenology and a destination for pilgrimages by lichenologists.
 His 1890 Étude earned him the reputation of an expert in tropical lichens, which was later bolstered by his publications about lichens in the Philippines, the Caribbean, and Tropical Africa and Asia.
 Vainio is generally considered to have made the most important contributions to the study of foliose lichens in the neotropics before the work of Rolf Santesson in the 1940s.